 Time

-A player will be able to reduce the time of infection with proper diagnoses or by having anti-bodies that would be able to fight of the infection.
+A player will be able to reduce the time of infection with proper diagnoses or by having anti-bodies that would be able to fight off the infection.
 However once a player is infected, there will be a finite amount of time for the infection to mimic virus propagation.
 Virus propagating will be something that we can store on our data-base system that researchers would later be able to use.

 Communication:

 Our game will be communicating directly with a web server.
 Communications with this server will mainly be geo-location data for given symptoms and events.
 For the spread symptoms locally a timer will go off every so often depending on the stats of the virus to have either a sneeze or cough.
 This will then send location data along with the radius of the event.
 The server will then find people in range and send each of them the virus and its range to be checked against their defenses to be infected.
 Zone infections work a bit differently.
 If a person is in a certain location for a given amount of time that zone will then be a ‘hot zone’.
 This will be sent to the server and registered on a hot zone list with the virus, its range, and the location of the zone.
 Every so often people will be syncing their location with the server automatically and if on one of these updates they are found to be within a ‘hot zone’ they will be sent the virus, and its range/location to be checked against their defenses.
 If a person becomes infected the owner of the virus will be rewarded through the account and stat tracking system in the server.
 The server will be in charge of keeping track of everything.
 It acts as a medium for all communication for devices, along with tracking account information and ‘hot spots’.
+NOTE

 Cross Platform

 Using the geo-location that is imbedded into the majority of smart-phones is a key to our hot zone design.
 If we go off the location of two phones to determine infection, then it will help to speed up the time of cross platform infection (E.G. android, windows7, iphone).
 By doing this it also eliminates the need for having phones speak to each other, which is limited not only by the number of devices.
 An additional consideration is the interference of other devices, which could prove to be slow to implement, as well as cumbersome due to the use of passwords.
 We will also attempt to use the Bonjour networking protocols to help implement of cross platform.

+JHL: Nice descriptions.
+I think that I understand the activities within the game, but I’m missing the thrills of the game.
+I’m also missing a discussion of scoring and other basic aspects of games.

+You scored points with me in terms of your section descriptions, as well as the layout of this document.
+I was particular intrigued by your clever use of virus graphics in your original presentation, and feel that using them here would have made this a better document.

+Another missing piece is any serious consideration of your overall system design.
+A graphic to show the server-side and another for the client-side would have worked well in this case.